Maximize Your Impact as an Executive Assistant: The Power of Microsoft Teams

 - 3 min read

-Microsoft Teams offers a powerful set of tools that help you manage every stage of the meeting lifecycle — before, during, and after.
-Here’s how to get the most from them.
+Microsoft Teams provides a robust set of tools that facilitate every stage of the meeting lifecycle.
+Whether it's before, during, or after meetings, these features can enhance your efficiency and improve collaboration.
+Here’s how to maximize the potential of Microsoft Teams for your meetings.

 Before the Meeting: Set Up for Precision and Impact

-EA Tip: Use templates to save time and ensure consistency across your executive’s meetings.
+EA Tip: Use templates to save time and ensure consistency across meetings.

-For webinars, town halls, or external stakeholder calls, use the registration feature to:
+When organizing webinars, town halls, or calls with external stakeholders, the registration feature becomes invaluable.
+This allows you to:

-EA Tip: Customise the registration page with speaker bios or pre-event materials.
+EA Tip: Customize the registration page with speaker bios or relevant pre-event materials.

-For workshops or planning sessions, assign participants to breakout rooms ahead of time.
+For workshops or planning sessions, it’s helpful to assign participants to breakout rooms in advance.
 You can:

-Assign specific roles before the meeting starts.
+Establish specific roles before the meeting begins.
 For example:

 Executive = Presenter